harmony-one/h/progress/konstantin-potapov.md

+2025-05-02 Fri:
+- This week, after a series of updates, Gheis, Ulad, and I successfully resolved an issue that caused unintended view change activation on the first block of a new epoch.
+This fix enhances consensus stability and ensures smoother epoch transitions.
+- In addition, I reviewed, approved, and merged several small pull requests, including changes to the release branch.
+These updates contribute to improved logging performance, more robust error handling, and increased test coverage.

+---

 2025-04-25 Fri:
 - This week, I focused on integrating the consensus module with the Loki logging system.
 I enhanced the consensus logging infrastructure to produce structured logs, significantly improving the experience when analyzing data in Grafana.
 - In addition, I refactored the logger to populate consensus-related fields without requiring a lock.
 Previously, acquiring locks for logging was a delicate task that demanded careful handling to avoid deadlocks or performance degradation.
 The updated implementation eliminates the need for locks entirely, simplifying the system and reducing the risk of misuse within the consensus logging logic.